AleksandarHaralanov/ReciPlus/README.md

 > When writing IDs, include metadata if needed.
 For example, `"35:14"` represents Red Wool, whereas `"35"`, or `"35:0"`, represents plain White Wool.
 >
 > Click [here](assets/Items.png) for a list of all Minecraft b1.7.3 IDs.

----
+#### Disabling certain recipe types
-To disable a specific recipe type, navigate to `ReciPlus/recipes/recipe.yml`, clear the configuration, and put the following inside:
+If you do not wish to use a certain type of recipe in this plugin, navigate to `ReciPlus/recipes/recipe.yml`, clear the configuration, and put the following inside:
 ```yaml
 shaped: []
 ```